franciscoxavier04/pm-BIM/docs/user-guide/projects/project-lists/README.md

 In a project list, each project phase appears as a separate column.
 If a phase includes a phase gate, this is indicated by an icon (a line with a circle) next to the phase name, there are no separate columns for phase gates.

-If no project phase values are displayed for a project, it could be because the phases are disabled for that project or because you don't have the required *View project phases* permission."
+If no project phase values are displayed for a project, it could be because the phases are disabled for that project or because you don't have the required *View project phases* permission.

 The view remains intact even if a phase or gate is later removed from the global configuration.